Biological Sciences

 Can enroll if Class is Junior or Senior

-A comparative study of the morphology of living animals, including an analysis of structural and functional features, diversity, and macroevolution.
-The major emphasis is on the comparative functional anatomy of living vertebrates.
-Three hours lecture, eight hours laboratory.
+A comparative study of the functional anatomy of vertebrates, including an analysis of structural and functional features, diversity, history, and macroevolution.
+Four hours lecture.
 Fulfills the biology major capstone requirement.
-This course was formerly offered as 312; students cannot receive credit for both BIO 312 and 412.
-(W, AY)
+(AY).

 Restriction(s):